In the last few years the term User Experience has come to the fore, and with it we’ve seen the rise of the UX Designer.

 The natural extension of responsive web design is a responsive user experience in which UX is not designed, but rather a framework is created within which a UX can occur.
 By designing for UX, rather than designing UX itself, we’re building tools for the user to develop their own experience.
 By relinquishing that process to the user we enable them to become fully engaged, defining their own relationship with a product or service on their own terms.

-By refraining from designing a UX, we create a more open, egalitarian, and engaging web.
+By refraining from attempting to design a UX, we create a more open, egalitarian, and engaging web.

 UX vs. Ergonomics